infinitel8p/Security-Cam/README.md

 Once the script is running, the Raspberry Pi will start recording a video when the magnetic reed switch is triggered (the door is opened) and the smartphone is not connected to the Raspberry Pi (bluetooth and/or WiFi).
 The recording will stop when the magnetic reed switch is triggered again (the door is closed).

 ## Future Enhancements
-- **Magnetic Reed Switch**: Integration with a magnetic reed switch to detect door open/close events and trigger recording accordingly.
-- **WIFI Detection**: Integration with WiFi Access Point to allow user to use bluetooth or WiFi to trigger recording.
-Allows user to view recorded videos in the web interface when outside of the home network.
 - **Web Interface**: A user-friendly interface to view recorded videos.
 - **Hardware Clock**: Integration with a hardware clock to keep track of the date and time even when the Raspberry Pi has been powered off.